 In response to these bad actors, financial aid has created a fraud report in the Argos reporting system.
 This report is a data table of student FAFSA application and COS registration information.
 We run the report monthly to look for unusual trends in student activity.
-In one case we noticed several student registrations all coming from a Colorado address and all registering in the same classes.
-All these student accounts were selected for identity verification.
-Financial aid was held until the students submitted documents to financial aid verifying their identity.
-Unsurprisingly, verification documents were never submitted.
-Financial aid was not disbursed to these fraudulent accounts.
-The financial aid office will continue to run the fraud report in an effort to keep bad actors from receiving financial aid funds through fake student accounts.
+Unverified student accounts are selected for identity verification.
+Financial aid is held until the students submit documents to financial aid verifying their identity.
+The financial aid office will continue to run the fraud report in an effort to keep criminals from receiving financial aid funds through fake student accounts.